elastisys/compliantkubernetes/docs/operator-manual/common.md

 done
 ```

-You should see PVCs in Bound state, and that the pods which mounts the volumes are running.
+You should see PVCs in Bound state, and that the Pods which mounts the volumes are running.

 > [!IMPORTANT]
-> If you have taints on certain nodes which should support running pods that mounts `rook-ceph` PVCs, you need to ensure these nodes are tolerated by the rook-ceph DaemonSet `csi-rbdplugin`, otherwise, pods on these nodes will not be able to attach or mount the volumes.
+> If you have taints on certain Nodes which should support running Pods that mounts `rook-ceph` PVCs, you need to ensure these Nodes are tolerated by the rook-ceph DaemonSet `csi-rbdplugin`, otherwise, Pods on these Nodes will not be able to attach or mount the volumes.

 If you want to clean the previously created PVCs: